aws-cloudformation/cfn-lint/.github/PULL_REQUEST_TEMPLATE.md

 *Description of changes:*

-By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.
+By submitting this pull request, I confirm that my contribution is made under the terms of the MIT No Attribution license.